 II.
-Carl D. Perkins Career and Technical Education Programs

-Tribally Controlled Postsecondary Career and Technical Institutions: AIHEC requests \$10,000,000 to fund grants under Sec.
+Carl D. Perkins Career and Technical Education Programs Tribally Controlled Postsecondary Career and Technical Institutions: AIHEC requests \$10,000,000 to fund grants under Sec.
 117 of the Perkins Act.
-Section 117 of the Carl D. Perkins Career and Technical Education Act provides a competitively awarded grant opportunity for tribally chartered and controlled career and technical institutions, which are providing vitally needed workforce development and job creation education and training programs to American Indians and Alaska Natives (AI/ANs) from tribes and communities with some of the highest unemployment rates in the nation.
-Jayvion Chee of Rabbitbrush, NM is an example of a young Native student benefiting from this modest program.
-In March, Jayvion was named as Navajo Technical University's (NTU) Student of the Year.
-Jayvion spent much of last year working on a geographic information technology (GIT) degree project that assessed the potential impacts on water resources posed by hydraulic fracturing in San Juan County, NM.
-Jayvion used his education in NTU's Associate of Applied Science-GIT degree program to map current natural gas fracking wells to better understand the potential risks associated with the fracking process.
-Through his research, he found that 87 documented wells within the San Juan region could possibly lead to adverse impacts on local communities - including the land of which his grandfather resides.
-He has now presented the results of his research at national STEM and education conferences around the country.
+Section 117 of the Carl D. Perkins Career and Technical Education Act provides a competitively awarded grant opportunity for tribally chartered career and technical institutions that which are providing vitally needed workforce development and job creation education and training programs to American Indians and Alaska Natives (Al/ANs) from tribes and communities with some of the highest unemployment rates in the nation.
+Jayvion Chee of Rabbitbrush, NM is an example of a young Native student and his community, benefiting from this modest program.
+Jayvion was named as Navajo Technical University's (NTU) Student of the Year after spending a year working on a geographic information technology (GIT) degree project that assessed the potential impacts on water resources posed by hydraulic fracturing in San Juan County, NM.
+Jayvion used his education in NTU's GIT associate of applied science degree program to map current natural gas fracking wells to better understand the potential risks associated with the fracking process.
+Through his research, he found that 87 documented wells within the San Juan region could possibly lead to adverse impacts on local communities - including the land on which his grandfather resides.
+He has presented the results of his research at national STEM and education conferences around the country.